sushanth0107/C-programming/README.md

-## 1. craete a loop with the linked list and found loop is created or not?
+## 1. create a loop with the linked list and found loop is created or not?
 ---
 ```c
 #include<stdio.h>